-As part of our ongoing strategy to invest in complementary businesses and further expand our offerings, in October 2015, we completed a share exchange transaction with Baidu, Inc., or Baidu, pursuant to which Baidu exchanged 178,702,519 Class A ordinary shares and 11,450,000 Class B ordinary shares of Qunar Cayman Islands Limited, or Qunar, beneficially owned by Baidu prior to the consummation of the transaction for our 11,488,381 newly-issued ordinary shares.
+As part of our ongoing strategy to invest in complementary business and further expand our product offerings, in October 2015, we completed a share exchange transaction with Baidu, pursuant to which Baidu exchanged 178,702,519 Class A ordinary shares and 11,450,000 Class B ordinary shares of Qunar, beneficially owned by Baidu prior to the consummation of the transaction for our 11,488,381 newly-issued ordinary shares.
 Immediately after the closing of the transaction, Baidu owned our ordinary shares representing approximately 25% of our aggregate voting interest, and we owned Class B ordinary shares of Qunar representing approximately 45% of Qunar's aggregate voting interest.
-Robin Yanhong Li and Tony Yip, chairman and chief executive officer, and vice president, head of investments, mergers and acquisitions of Baidu, respectively, have been appointed to our board of directors.
+As a result of the share exchange transaction with Baidu, we became a significant shareholder of Qunar.
+Following our investment in Qunar, Qunar continues to operate its business independently.
+We have certain business cooperation arrangements with Qunar.
+As of the date of this prospectus supplement, we have appointed one out of the five directors of Qunar.